IdrisFallout/AviationResearch/README.md

 > **Note:** We are using the [CRISP DM](https://www.datascience-pm.com/crisp-dm-2/) methodology to help use meet our requirements

+### Business Problem

+Your company is expanding in to new industries to diversify its portfolio.
+Specifically, they are interested in purchasing and operating airplanes for commercial and private enterprises, but do not know anything about the potential risks of aircraft.
+You are charged with determining which aircraft are the lowest risk for the company to start this new business endeavor.
+You must then translate your findings into actionable insights that the head of the new aviation division can use to help decide which aircraft to purchase.

 ## Understanding the data

 ### Loading the data